Things to do in Malta in the Summer

 Forget miles of sand...
 Malta's beaches are cosy inlets and bays with sands ranging from golden red to creamy white, and waters in varying shades of green, turquoise and blue.
 We recommend beach-hopping!
 Most of the sandy beaches are to be found at the north of the island.
 Our favourites are Golden Bay and Ghajn Tuffieha Bay, two adjacent sunset beaches, Mellieha Bay, with its shallow waters ideal for families, and the cosy Paradise Bay overlooking Gozo.
 In Gozo, Ramla Bay is renowned for its reddish sand, while San Blas Bay is a smaller, more remote version of it.
 Malta's rocky beaches are also worth exploring and ideal for snorkelling.
 We particularly like St Peter's Pool and Ghar Lapsi to the south of the island, two scenic coves with some of the most inviting water imaginable.

-With 95 per cent of 87 bathing sites in Malta given top marks when tested for EU standards, the crystal-clear sea surrounding the islands is also ideal for snorkelling and diving.
-In fact, Six Bays in Malta and Gozo have just been awarded Blue Flag status for their pristine swimming waters and sustainable management.
+With 95 per cent of 87 bathing sites in Malta given top marks when tested for EU standards, the crystal-clear sea surrounding the islands is also ideal for snorkelling and diving (for scuba fins see: https://www.globosurfer.com/best-scuba-fins/).
+In fact, many bays in Malta and Gozo have been awarded Blue Flag status for their pristine swimming waters and sustainable management.
 It is thus not surprising that Malta has earned a definite place on the international diving map.
 With all its diving attractions, from wrecks and artificial reefs to caves, tunnels and underwater cliffs, all overflowing with marine life, diving in Malta promises a unique experience.
 Diving in Gozo is even more remarkable, with Dwejra ranking amongst the top diving sites anywhere in the Mediterranean.
 There are a large number of diving centres and schools in Malta and Gozo, most of which run a safe, fun and fully qualified business.

 Be Adventurous with Water Sports